TaleStation/.github/profile/README.md

 TaleStation is committed to giving its players and community a centric RP environment for them to play in.
 An environment where death and paranoia are key parts, as well as story-telling.
 Make friends, make enemies, slip and kill someone!
 Be engaged in dramas and sorrows, all here on TaleStation.

+Please note, to play on our servers you must join our Discord.
+Any further questions can be directed there.
+This may or may not change in time.

 Our Discord - https://discord.gg/PMbmF6xAZ5
 Our game server - byond://talestation.ddns.net:5856